-To determine if a significant air quality impact would occur, the net increase in regional operational emissions generated by the Project was compared against the SCAQMD's significance thresholds.
-To be conservative, this analysis evaluates the Project's air quality impacts during operations based on reasonably expected maximum operational emissions even though such emissions would not occur throughout the entire operational phase.
-The net increase in operational emissions is calculated based on Project operational emissions minus Existing operational emissions.
-Operational emissions for both the Project and Existing conditions are calculated based on future buildout year.
-This is a conservative assumption as the CalEEMod and EMFAC models take into account more stringent vehicle emissions standards for future years and, thus, results in lower emissions to offset emissions from proposed land uses.
+To determine if a significant air quality impact would occur, the net increase in regional operational emissions generated by the Project was compared against SCAQMD's significance thresholds.54 To be conservative, this analysis evaluates the Project's air quality impacts during operations based on reasonably expected maximum operational emissions even though such emissions would not occur throughout the entire operational phase.
+The net increase in operational emissions is calculated based on Project operational emissions minus existing operational emissions.
+Operational emissions for both the Project and existing conditions are calculated based on future buildout year.
+This is a conservative assumption as the CalEEMod and EMFAC models take into account more stringent vehicle emissions standards for future years.
 Refer to Appendix B of this Draft EIR for additional information regarding methodology.